Explore your Inner Body: Lessons from Yoga Wiggles

 I've found a new spark of excitement on my mat again after a pretty inconsistent practice when I first moved out here.
 This summer, I've transitioned from doing most of my yoga practice in a studio, live with (amazing) teachers in my old studio to creating my own yoga space on my balcony in my apartment.

 Most mornings I find myself moving in some form of the other.
-My boyfriend and I always take our dog for a walk and either before or after, I find myself flowing through some spontaneous movements in the living room or outside on the balcony.
+My fiance and I always take our dog for a walk and either before or after, I find myself flowing through some spontaneous movements in the living room or outside on the balcony.

 It's nothing strenuous or planned - it's simply intuitive, fluid movement to awaken my body after sleeping.
 I call it my yoga wiggles because that's what it is.
 I'm usually making some kind of spirals in cat/cow, spinal rolls through downdog, or chilling in malasana (a low squat) with neck rolls and releasing tension in my jaw or face.
 I'll usually end with a meditation or pranayama breathwork for 5-10ish minutes.

 The goal is not to workout at all - it just is a way to connect to my body and tune into my inner body in the morning.
 It's a self-care practice to breathe space into my body and imagine sending energy throughout my being to feel centered, alive, and connected as I enter my day.